v3rlly/brute-force-opencart-documentation/README.md

 ## Final considerations
 - the attack I did was using word list, but you can implement for other tests.
 Use your imagination.
 - If any word is wrong do not blame me, Blame the translator.
+I am Brazilian.

+## Fonts:
+- myself

 ###### _NEED ME? [pablov3rlly gmail com]_